Background & Key Terms

 Many of the milestones within the H4AMAR2M leverage tools and programming utilities developed at Help4Access to programmatically perform much of the heavy lifting required to implement the milestone.

 It’s important to incrementally nurture an application toward maturity and not try to take too big a jump forward, such as moving from maturity level 0 to maturity level 3.
 Such non-incremental jumps are riskier and often incur higher financial costs.
-In general, we recommend staying within the Microsoft Access technology as long as possible, nurturing the solution forward incrementally and making those transitions to the next level of maturity only when absolutely necessary.
+In general, we recommend staying within the Microsoft Access technology stack as long as possible, nurturing the solution forward incrementally and making those transitions to the next level of maturity only when business requirements necessitate further maturity.

 In Conclusion